WesleyYWong/WesleyYWong.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Github page of Wesley Wong

-You can use the [editor on GitHub](https://github.com/WesleyYWong/WesleyYWong.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can find random public projects on here from my school or personal projects

-### Markdown
+### About me

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am a person who likes to code and make fun and dumb projects that do any number of things, some pointless and some not.

 ```markdown
 Syntax highlighted code block